skahwah/skahwah.github.io/_posts/2016-12-04-SLAE-Assignment-3.md

 0x0804a084 in egg_hunter ()
 ```

 After performing an unconditional jump to the memory location referenced by the `EDI` register, the execution of the process is redirected to `0x0804a0a8` which contains the first instruction of the `exexve-stack` `/bin/sh` shellcode.
+Continuing the execution of the process results in the execution of `/bin/sh`.

 ```nasm
 (gdb)